-Figure 9 displays stream temperature as simulated by StreamFlow over the hydrological years 2013-2015, with channel water being advected based on the instantaneous routing scheme and subwatershed outflow temperature being approximated as the depth-averaged soil temperature (same configuration as above).
-As evident from panel (a), stream temperature is generally underestimated by the model on a daily time scale, particularly during the snow melt season in spring.
-We attribute this discrepancy to soil temperature as simulated by Alpine3D being too low, since its value averaged down to 2.40 m typically remains around $0^{\circ}C$ until mid-June (not shown).
+channel water being advected based on the instantaneous routing scheme and subwatershed outflow temperature being approximated as the depth-averaged soil temperature (same configuration as above).
+As evident from panel a, stream temperature is generally underestimated by the model on a daily timescale, particularly during the snow melt season in spring.
+We attribute this discrepancy to soil temperature as simulated by Alpine3D being too low, since its value averaged down to $2.40\,\mathrm{m}$ typically remains around $0\,^{\circ}\mathrm{C}$ until mid-June (not shown).
 This underestimation of soil temperature is in turn expected to result from the coarse soil vertical discretization used in the Alpine3D simulation (see above).
-As a workaround, the soil temperature averaging depth z_d could be increased, since it would result in larger soil temperature values while at the same time not lengthening the computation time of the Alpine3D simulation.
-This approach is not presented here into more detail in order to keep the article concise, but simply mentioned as a hint to interested readers.
-Past the snow melt season, soil temperature is modeled by

-Alpine3D to rapidly increase (not shown), which might explain the better agreement between the simulated and measured stream temperature curves during summer.
+As a workaround, the soil temperature averaging depth $z{\rm d}$ could be increased, since it would result in larger soil temperature values while at the same time not lengthening the computation time of the Alpine3D simulation.
+This approach is not presented here in more detail in order to keep the article concise, but simply mentioned as a hint to interested readers.
+Past the snow melt season, soil temperature is modelled by Alpine3D to rapidly increase (not shown), which might explain the better agreement between the simulated and measured stream temperature curves during summer.